-From the link below, use the World Bank's databank to study trends in population growth:
+Use the World Bank's databank to study trends in population growth: https://data.worldbank.org/indicator/SP.POP.TOTL

-https://data.worldbank.org/indicator/SP.POP.TOTL

-Which countries have a steep rate of increase?
-Which ones have leveled off?
-Which have seen radical changes to population over time?
+Which countries have a steep rate of increase? have leveled off? have seen radical changes to population over time?
 Choose two or more countries with trends that are radically different than most, and research why.

-Construct a chart or graph to display the trends and share your learning about what impacted them and how they affected life in that area.
+Construct a chart or graph to display what the trends are and what you have learned about what impacted them or how they impacted life in that area.

-Choose an object around your house that moves.
+Pick an object at your house that moves.
 Examples could be the tip of the minute hand on an analog clock, a ball that you can bounce, or a frisbee that you can throw.

 Create a graph that shows how the object moves over time.
 You will need to conduct numerous trials before you begin to graph.
 The x axis of your graph should measure time, but you will need to determine the units.
-Decide what the y axis will graph.
-Distance?
+Decide what you want your y axis to graph- Distance?
 Speed?
 Velocity?

 Be sure to label your graph so that your results can be read clearly by someone else.
-Share your graph with others.
+Then, share your graph with others.